tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 );
 ```

 By default, inserts and updates trigger an immediate transform of the new data using Postgres’s built-in [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html).
 However, pg_vectorize provides the flexibility to schedule updates using cron syntax by changing the `schedule` parameter.
-For example, `schedule -> ‘* * * * *’` will trigger a batch job that checks for updates or inserts every minute.
+For example, `schedule -> ‘* * * * *’` will configure a batch job, managed by [pg_cron](https://github.com/citusdata/pg_cron), that checks for updates or inserts every minute.
 All triggers result in a job enqueued to a [pgmq](https://github.com/tembo-io/pgmq) job queue, which means the transformation of text to embeddings does not slow down your insert or update events.
 Embedding transformations are always decoupled from the insert or update events.

 ![vectorize-table](./vectorize-table.png "vectorize-table")